Frequently Asked Questions

-Q. Who can apply for the Information Systems Management (ISM) or MBA programs?
+Q. Who can apply for the Information Systems Management (ISM) programs?

 A. Individuals must have a Bachelor degree from a regionally accredited institution.
-Applicants for the MBA & MS-ISM should have a 2.75 overall GPA (4.0 scale).
+Applicants for the MS-ISM should have a 2.75 overall GPA (4.0 scale).

 Q. Is it necessary to have work experience to apply for these programs?

 A. No, but it is helpful.

 Q. Do I need a personal interview to be admitted?

 Q. What is the admission process?

 A. View the admission requirements for the MBA program and the MS-ISI program.

 Q. Is it necessary to get somebody to sponsor me if I am an international student?